What's the difference between a $400 handbag and a $30 version? It's not materials or craftsmanship.

 The concept of turning something generic into something specific underpins the success of pocket-sized positioning stories.

-For example, almost every SaaS company wants to show that they have great customer service and save clients money.
+For example, almost every SaaS company wants to show great customer service and save clients money.

 But just stating the obvious doesn't help you stand out from the crowd.
 In contrast, take a look at the following examples:

-The more specific you can be, the more real your product will seem to customers and the more likely they will be to buy.
+The more specific you can be, the more real your product will seem to customers and the more likely they will buy.

 Jennifer recommends saving all of your stories in one place, such as a database or Google Drive, and sharing them across your team.

 "Share it amongst the team, share amongst any outsourced copywriters," she said.
 "Add it to your personas.
 It really adds to flesh out what your customers care about and what they're concerned about."